mwadman/mwadman.github.io/_posts/2018-12-09-OpenStack-Lab-Network-Switch-Routing.markdown

 The next two lines create a BGP neighbour group named "iBGP-RR-Clients".
 Neighbour groups allow for easier configuration of neighbours with common settings.
 The `peer-group` line simply defines the neighbour group.
 The `remote-as internal` line tells BGP that all neighbours in the group will be iBGP neighbours.

+The next for loop, setting the line `neighbor ... peer-group iBGP-RR-Clients`, configures a BGP neighborship manually with the other spine switches in the topology (in our case, just the other 1).

 `bgp listen range` allows the BGP speakers to form peerings with any host in the defined network.
 For this, we're referencing a new variable which will house the range that we expect the clients (OpenStack hosts) loopbacks to be inside - 192.168.11.0/24.